Properties of using Fisher information gain for Bayesian design of experiments: Maximising expected Fisher information gain

 \section{Maximising expected Fisher information gain}

-In this section we show that the individual design points of a FIG-optimal design, for exponential family models, are given by the solutions to maximising a function $\phi(\bd)$ over $\mathcal{D}$.
+In this section we show that the design points of a FIG-optimal design, for exponential family models, are given by the solutions to maximising a function $\phi(\bd)$ over $\mathcal{D}$.
 That is, a FIG-optimal design is given by $\tilde{\bD} = \left(\tilde{\bd}_1, \dots, \tilde{\bd}_n \right)^\T$ where $\tilde{\bd}_i$ maximises $\phi(\bd)$ over $\mathcal{D}$, for $i=1,\dots,n$.
-Ostensibly, this is appealing since an $nk$-dimensional maximisation problem has been converted to into a $k$-dimensional maximisation problem.
-However, the number of maxima of $\phi(\bd)$ over $\mathcal{D}$ determines the maximum number of support points for a FIG-optimal design.
+Ostensibly, this is appealing since an $nk$-dimensional maximisation problem has been converted into a $k$-dimensional maximisation problem.
+However, the number of global maxima of $\phi(\bd)$ over $\mathcal{D}$ determines the maximum number of support points for a FIG-optimal design.
 If this number is less than $p$ (the number of parameters), then the design is under-supported, and we discuss how this is an undesirable feature for a default utility function.
+Note that for the remainder of this paper, the term maxima is used to mean global maxima.